userfrosting/learn/03.installation/02.requirements/01.basic-stack/docs.md

 ##### Ubuntu/Debian

-In Ubuntu/Debian, you can install GD as a separate module:
+In Ubuntu/Debian, you can install GD as a separate module.
+Replace the php version you actually need :

 ```
-sudo apt-get install php5-gd
+sudo apt-get install php7.3-gd
 sudo service apache2 restart
 ```